faridelya/Nvidia-TAO-tool-Deep-Stream/Install Deep Stream on PC/README.md

 ```
 and go to configuration path and create new file and copy and paste main and supporting config to your new created files and set parameter just like i did in the following files.
 - supporting config file  i named this **nvinfer_config.txt** you can rename.
+ we have two options either set engine file and cache file along with model.etlt and labels.txt     but this engine file willspecific to hardware use second option.
+ The second option is setup parameter for model.etlt and labels.txt and optional cahce file so deep stream will autogenerate engine file
 ```
 [property]
 gpu-id=0